Legacy-Edition-Minigames/Website/_posts/faq/0004-1-1-whitelist.markdown

   We've finally gotten into a state where we think we can safely launch the server into its second and hopefully permanent public era without too much issue, and to prevent having you all wait *another* few months to a year, we've decided it would be better to just do it now.

-  A stress test is planned on February 15-16 where we will open the server to the public to see how it will handle it, and if everything goes right, it should go public **very soon.**
+  We performed a stress test on February 15-16 and it went without any real issues, there's a few things we need to do before we can go public but it should not take too long at all.

 markdown: true
 ---